ZawojWeb/INFA-ALGO-SEM3/Asis/lab02/readme.md

-# Devide with rest in maria
+# How it work

-!!!
-It isn't porpably the best solution of this but it work.
+First input is X secound Y and program devide with rest X:Y Output is: total rest